Configure phones at organization level

 Default: Noise removal

-Options: Neutral, Noise removal, Optimize for my voice
+Options: Original, Noise removal, Optimize for my voice

-Enable or disable the Noise Removal feature.
+Enables or disables the Noise Removal feature.
 There're three options available:

 • Noise removal—Removes all background noise